 A major goal of nanoscience is to create materials and devices assembled with atomic scale precision to obtain novel functionalities.
 The size of an atom is around one ångström (0.1 nanometer), so imaging and analysis of materials and devices at the sub-ångström scale is crucial to illuminate the details of the nanoscale world.
 The resolution of a classical microscope is limited by the wavelength of the probe used for imaging.
 Because visible light has a wavelength around 5000 times larger than an atom, optical lenses simply cannot image atoms.

 In the early part of the 20th century beams of electrons with atomic-scale wavelength became available, leading to the invention of the transmission electron microscope in 1931.
 With this type of microscopy, a beam of electrons is transmitted through a thin material, forming an image based on the electrons’ interaction with it.
 The image is then magnified and focused onto an imaging device.
 But the resulting images were distorted and blurry because making ideal lenses to focus beams of electrons turned out to be a big theoretical and experimental hurdle.
 The problem persisted for over 60 years as both theorists and experimentalists struggled to find a solution.
-Thanks to their insights, skills and the increase in computational power in the 1990s, these researchers were able to construct aberration-corrected lenses relying on electromagnetic fields to focus beams of electrons, making sub-ångström imaging (less than one ten-billionth of a metre) and chemical analysis in three dimensions a standard characterization method.
+Thanks to their insights, skills and the increase in computational power in the 1990s, these researchers were able to construct aberration-corrected lenses relying on electromagnetic fields to focus beams of electrons, making sub-ångström imaging (less than one ten-billionth of a meter) and chemical analysis in three dimensions a standard characterization method.

 The USD 1 million Kavli Prize is shared by: